carlospolop/aws_find_external_accounts/README.md

+# This functionality was added to https://github.com/carlospolop/aws_iam_review

+Check that tool if you want a more complete IAM review

 # AWS Find External Accounts

 This script allows to help you finding external AWS accounts that have access to roles inside the account of the indicated profile.